 Not all protein is created equal.

-New Zealand Whey Protein offers offers greater spikes of muscle protein synthesis, boosting muscle growth and recovery.Learn More
+Grass-Fed Ultra Whey offers greater spikes of muscle protein synthesis, boosting muscle growth and recovery.Learn More

 How to Track Your Macronutrients

-When it comes to changing your body composition, it’s true that it all comes down to how many calories you are taking in versus how many you are burning off.
+When it comes to changing your body composition, it’s true that it all comes down to how many calories you’re taking in versus how many you’re burning off.

-Whether your goal is to lose weight, gain weight, or maintain weight — achieving your goal depends on supplying your body with a sufficient amount of each macronutrient.
+But no matter whether your goal is to gain, lose, or simply to maintain your current weight, achieving your goal depends on supplying your body with a sufficient amount of each macronutrient.

 Too little protein and you might lose muscle, too few carbs and you might have no energy.
-Too much of either and you might gain fat weight.
+Too much of either and you might gain body fat.

-Keeping track of your macros is so important if you are trying to achieve some type of body transformation.
-In order to see significant changes, we need to make sure that the amounts of protein, carbs, and fat in our daily diets reflect our goals.
+Keeping track of your macros is especially important if you are trying to achieve some type of body transformation.
+In order to see significant changes, you’ll need to make sure that the amounts of protein, carbs, and fat in your daily diets reflect your goals.

 A macro split of 30/20/50 means:

 - 30% of your calories are coming from proteins